All Episodes

 As someone who's experienced it firsthand, I've had other so-called female co-worker friends that told me the only reason I was getting ahead and getting a promotion was because the boss wanted to sleep with me.

-And exact and that's why the feminists behind Hillary are so mad because here comes Obama empty suit, but he's good looking, smooth talker, and uh, you know, the feminist woman has stepped on again.
+And that's why the feminists behind Hillary are so mad because here comes Obama, empty suit, but he's good looking, smooth talker.

-And you know something I was gonna say to people, they don't need to worry about Sarah Palin and how she's handling this.
+They don't need to worry about Sarah Palin and how she's handling this.

-This is a woman who i has the nickname Barracuda, and they made the left made the colossal mistake of going after her daughter.
+And the left made the colossal mistake of going after her daughter.

 That is so true.

-Yeah, and I'm I you know what, Rush, I've never contributed to a campaign.
+Yeah, and I'm, I, you know what, Rush, I've never contributed to a campaign.

 The second she was named, I contributed.